superbigroach/dina-agi/DINA/README.md

 ## 🌟 **What is DINA AGI?**

-DINA AGI is a revolutionary decentralized AGI system where **128 superintelligent agents** (IQ 200-500) work together to build the future autonomously.
-Unlike traditional AI services, DINA gives you **your own private AGI collective** that operates independently.
+DINA AGI is a revolutionary decentralized AGI system where **75+ superintelligent agents** (IQ 200-500) work together to solve humanity's greatest challenges autonomously.
+Unlike traditional AI that builds simple demos, DINA agents tackle **Nobel Prize-level breakthroughs** and **reality-altering discoveries**.

 ### **Key Features:**
 - 🧠 **128 Autonomous Agents** - Each with specialized intelligence